Premantura to Ljubljana

 Back in to town on the bus again whilst enduring heavy rain.
 Lordy, Lordy, tour groups absolutely everywhere.
 Surely not, we must be too far inland for cruise ships, where have they all come from?

 Our method of travel up to the castle was to be 'The Train' one of those silly things that looks like a train with carriages behind it that plods up and down promenades back home.
-But we don't care, we'd rather be humiliated being seen on that thing than walking all the way up to the top, and since it only cost something like €4 return each, as opposed to the poncey funicular at €12 each return, it's worth the humiliation.
+But we don't care, we'd rather be seen on that thing than walking all the way up to the top, and since it only cost something like €4 return each, as opposed to the poncey funicular at €12 each return, it's worth the humiliation.
 Judging by the lumps and bumps we experienced on the way up I think the train must have been built in Kosovo, but for the price we could forgive them.

 There was not a lot to see once we were up at the castle.
 The views looking down on lovely Ljubljana were restricted due to the low cloud based, mist and rain.
 Never mind, in situations like this we have to work with what we've got.

 After a coffee to kill some time we headed downhill on the choo choo, before escaping and heading for the market area for a late lunch.
 Damned if we're not adventurous in what we eat, same stall, same meal.
 “Two chicken and chips please, one with lots of ketchup on, and the other with lots of mayonnaise” .
-Ten minutes later, or as long as it takes to fry two portions of frozen chips and two HGV road-kill flat, breaded, chicken bits we were tucking in to our foreign cuisine.
+Ten minutes later, or as long as it took to fry two portions of frozen chips and two HGV road-kill flat, breaded, chicken bits we were tucking in to our foreign cuisine.

-By then we'd had enough, it was wet, it was miserable, it was full of tourists, and so we decided to head for home.
+By then we'd had enough, it was wet, it was miserable, it was full of tourists, so we decided to head for home.

 And here we are, having popped in to Reception on the way back to renew our Wi-Fi connection, joking how much we just love this English-style summer, and them not too sure if I'm serious or not.